MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-error-launching-desktop.md

 You can often resolve the issue if you open Power BI Desktop as an administrator before you make the SQL Server connection.

-After opening as an administrator and establishing the connection, the required DLLs are registered properly.
+After you open Power BI Desktop as an administrator and establish the connection, the required DLLs are registered properly.
 After that, opening Power BI Desktop as an administrator isn't necessary.

 ## Get help with other launch issues